sushmaakoju/research-experience/university-of-new-hampshire/README.md

 - Responding to the questions on the Piazza to help students and designing grading rubric for each homework assignment.

+## March 2025 Guest Lecture on AI for Academic Writing, under supervision of Prof. Jessica Bolker

+- I was given a chance by Prof. Jessica Bolker to give a guest lecture on <a href="https://googleslides.com">AI for Academic Writing</a> for BIOL 950 Science Communication and BIOL 902 Scientific Writing during March 3rd 2025 and March 7th 2025 respectively.

+- The presentation was focussed on ethical, scientific and functional pros and cons of using Large Language Models (GPTx, Claude AI and DeepSeek R1) for science writing.

+- It was a great learning experience and fun working with Prof. Jessica Bolker!

 ### Note

-Any works done after Sep 25th 2024 were outside the scope of funded projects.
-My works after Sep 25th 2024 do remain as volunteer works.
+Any research works done after Sep 25th 2024 were outside the scope of funded projects.
+My works after Sep 25th 2024 do remain as volunteer works except that of Teaching Assistant work.

 ### Cite this repository